Simple charitable giving

 Port & Lemon became a Sea-Changers partner in 2018.

 Port & Lemon design home items, gifts and cards that quirkily mix nostalgia and wit inspired by the sea.
 Our supporters can raise money every time they spend over £10 on the Port and Lemon website by using the code SEACHANGERS at checkout.
 This saves the customer 10% on their basket total and Port and Lemon will generously donate 10% of the sale price to Sea-Changers.

 In April 2012, Hebridean Island Cruises became the first UK cruise company to allow their guests to make a significant contribution towards marine conservation.
 They committed to asking their customers for a recommended donation of £20 when each booking is made (guests can donate more, if they prefer).

 Hebridean Island Cruises’ guests have donated nearly £27,000 to support marine conservation work in the UK.

 Mike’s Dive Store signed up to partner with Sea-Changers in 2015.
-Mike’s, a leading and long established diving retailer, donates 1% of the profits from online sales to the charity.
+Mike’s Dive, a leading and long established diving retailer, over that time has donated nearly £19,000 to Sea-Changers.
 Customers are also invited to match the company’s generosity and make their own donations too.

 Coveted for their contemporary and sustainable collections made for everyday living, homeware and lifestyle brand LIGA draw their inspiration from the nature which surrounds them.
-A family run business, LIGA have generously committed to donate 1% of sales from their online store - Loveliga.co.uk.
+A family run business, LIGA have committed to donate 1% of sales from their online store - Loveliga.co.uk.
 In 2022, LIGA have also donated £10,000 to our Innovation Fund to specifically address the issue of ocean plastics.

 Charitable Travel are a registered social enterprise and a financially protected travel agency.
 Their purpose and mission is to help customers with your holiday plans and at the same time support the great work of UK-based charities like Sea-Changers.